codeandwork/courses/courses/java/objects.md

 * It can have one from many fields (variables and properties)
 * Each of the fields contains data that declares the state of the object
 * It can have one from many methods (functions)
-* Each method performs an action that may modify the stat of the object
+* Each method performs an action that may modify the state of the object
 * Methods and fields are both members of the object